 Baking soda can’t bleach teeth, but it can return them to their natural brightness.

 Use baking soda—either on its own or with your regular toothpaste—to brush away coffee, tea, and tobacco stains.
-In order not to damage tooth enamel, use only once or twice a fortnight.
+According to the Journal of the American Dental Association, it is safe for daily use.

 Having teeth that stain easily, I also dampen my toothbrush with three percent hydrogen peroxide, which has helped retain the results of my last whitening treatment.